TheArturthur/CoppermindScraper/Cosmere/Ien.md

 2 Attributes and Abilities
 3 History

-3.1 Bonding with Raoden
-3.2 The Shaod
+3.1 The Shaod
-3.3 Post-restoration
+3.2 Post-restoration

+4 Relationships

+4.1 Raoden

-4 Trivia
+5 Trivia
-5 Notes
+6 Notes

 ## Appearance and Personality